-The Low Voltage Power Supply has its own undervoltage protection to shut down the power source should the +18VDC or -18VDC fall below a preset percent of the LVPS bus voltage.
+The Low Voltage Power Supply has its own undervoltage protection to shut down the power source should the power supply voltage to the control circuits fall below an acceptable level.

-1.6.3 INVERTER UNIT
+1.6.3 INVERTER MODULE

-The inverter unit is a solid-state device that derives its power from the DC output voltage of the rectifier to provide the rated AC output within specified limits.
+The inverter module is a solid-state device that converts power from the rectifier circuit to provide the rated AC system output within specified limits.

 The output frequency of the inverter is controlled by a digital oscillator.

-The oscillator is adjustable over the range of 47 to 500Hz in the VAR position.
+The oscillator is adjustable over the range of 47 to 500Hz in the variable position.

-In the fixed frequency positions, the oscillator is also designed to hold the inverter output frequency to $\pm 0.01\%$ for both steady state and transient conditions.
+In the fixed frequency positions, the oscillator is designed to control the inverter output frequency within $\pm 0.01\%$ .
 Drift will not exceed $\pm 0.01\%$ during a 24-hour period.
 Total frequency deviation, including short time fluctuations and drift, is typically within $\pm 0.01\%$ from the specified frequency.